 [LUM#8] Female Elephants on Maternity Leave

 Introducing maternity leave for… domestic elephants in Laos is the very serious suggestion made by biologist Gilles Maurer of the Center for Functional and Evolutionary Ecology (CEFE).
-This measure aims to compensate owners for lost income during their animals’ gestation period and could, according to the researcher, help save the species, which is currently endangered.
+A measure aimed at compensating owners for lost income during their animals’ gestation period and which, according to the researcher, could well contribute to the conservation of this species, which is currently endangered.

 © Gilles Maurer